 Having oily skin, I get really excited every time a product promises to reduce sebum!
 Unfortunately, this toner only reduces my oiliness for maybe an extra hour or so, which is pretty powerful as far as sebum control goes, but it’s not really enough to prevent me from blotting endlessly throughout the day.
 There’s a fair bit of alcohol in this toner as well.
 I didn’t really notice any extra dehydration when using it, but I don’t know how it’ll go long-term.

-The Avene products were provided for review, which did not affect my opinion.
+The Avene products were provided for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially, thank you!
 For more information, see Disclosure Policy.